A Steady Rain

 A Steady Rain is a play by Keith Huff.
-With a plot similar to a real-life event involving Jeffrey Dahmer, it focuses on two Chicago policemen who inadvertently return a Vietnamese boy to a cannibalistic serial killer who claims to be the child's uncle.
+With a plot similar to a real-life event involving Jeffrey Dahmer, it focuses on two Chicago policemen who inadvertently return Konerak Sinthasomphone, the 14 year old Laotian immigrant, to Dahmer - the cannibalistic serial killer who claims to be the child's uncle.
 When he later becomes the man's latest victim, the lifelong friendship of the two men is threatened when it becomes clear someone must bear responsibility for their egregious failure to assess the situation accurately.
 The play alternates between two separate monologues and present-moment dialogue scenes.

 Following readings in New York City and Los Angeles, A Steady Rain was staged by Chicago Dramatists in 2007.
 It opened on Broadway in September 2009.

 Synopsis

 Chicago police officers Joey and Denny are longtime partners and best friends.
 Joey is single and lonely, and Denny is married with children, but both men have flaws and serious problems.
 Denny cares deeply for his family, and that provides the justification for his criminal actions.
 Introverted Joey struggles with a drinking problem and secretly loves Denny's wife, Connie; angry tough-guy Denny can barely disguise his racism and cheats on Connie with a prostitute on his beat.

 The two men offer contrasting descriptions to Internal Affairs interrogators of their harrowing experiences.
 They relate how Walter Lorenz, a pimp that Denny has harassed over the years, shoots a bullet through Denny's front window, causing the flying glass to sever an artery in Denny's son's neck.
 Denny pursues Lorenz relentlessly, drawing Joey into a series of dangerous and incriminating activities.
 During a domestic disturbance call, the two return a frightened Vietnamese boy to a man who says he is the boy's uncle.
 The uncle turns out to be a cannibalistic serial killer, who eats the boy.